nyoak12/banker-algorithm-simulator/README.md

 If no remaining process can run with available resources, the system is unsafe, potentially leading to a deadlock.

 ✔️ Objective of the Program

-	•	Read a set of processes from data.txt, including allocation and maximum demand vectors.
+1. Read a set of processes from data.txt, including allocation and maximum demand vectors.
-	•	Read the system’s available resources.
+2. Read the system’s available resources.
-	•	Determine:
+3. Determine:

-		  1. Whether the system is currently in a safe or unsafe state.
+	a.
+Whether the system is currently in a safe or unsafe state.

-		  2. If safe, produce the safe sequence of process execution.
+	b.
+If safe, produce the safe sequence of process execution.

 Answer to assignment question : Yes the system is in a safe state.
 The sequence is P3->P4->P1->P2->P0